-Cooking it all up for his own satisfaction and your delight is Peter Bacon.
+Cooking it all up for his own satisfaction and, he hopes, your delight is Peter Bacon.
 Peter discovered his father’s Art Tatum records at an early age and has been a jazz devotee ever since.
-Other formative experiences were hearing Miles’ In A Silent Way over the speakers in a dark basement jazz club at the age of 17 and witnessing Abdullah Ibrahim (then Dollar Brand) playing his first gig back in South Africa in 1970.
+Other formative experiences were hearing Miles’ In A Silent Way piped over the speakers in a dark basement jazz club at the age of 17 and witnessing Abdullah Ibrahim (then Dollar Brand) playing his first gig back in South Africa in 1970.

 He is delighted and honoured to be living near enough to Birmingham, England, and the many amazing (especially young) jazz musicians who have chosen to study, gig and – please! please! – stay there.
 When he can he writes very complimentary things about them.

-This blog is mainly about jazz in Birmingham, but there are also reviews of CDs he has been listening to, and ramblings about whatever else takes his fancy.
+This blog is mainly about jazz in Birmingham and the English Midlands, but there are also reviews of CDs he has been listening to, and news and opinion pieces about whatever else takes his fancy.

 Its title is inspired not only by his surname, but also by a New Yorker cartoon which showed a dog sitting at a fancy restaurant table perusing the menu while a waiter stood at his side, pencil poised above pad.
 The caption read: “I’ll have the dog’s breakfast, please.”

 Peter was delighted to have this blog site nominated as one of three contenders for the title of Best Publication in the 2009 Parliamentary Jazz Awards and again in 2015 in the Jazz Media Award category.